Material Science Advances Improve Power Supply Design and Performance

 Insulating Materials

 These materials play a critical role in the insulation systems of transformers, capacitors, and other components.
-Improvements in this area reduce losses, increase reliability, and enable more compact and efficient designs by improving thermal performance.
+Improvements in this area reduce losses, increase reliability, and enable more compact and efficient designs by enhancing thermal performance.

 Advanced Conductive Materials

-The use of high conductivity metals and alloys, including copper and aluminum alloys with improved conductivity, contributes to reduced resistive losses in power supply components such as conductors and connectors.
+The use of high-conductivity metals and alloys, including copper and aluminum alloys with improved conductivity, contributes to reduced resistive losses in power supply components such as conductors and connectors.

-Flexible and Stretchable Materials
+Flexible, Stretchable Materials

 The development of flexible substrates and stretchable materials is enabling the design of flexible and conformable power supplies.
 These materials are suitable for applications where space constraints and unconventional form factors are critical.